shurrc/README-Generator/README.md

     In the command line run node index and answer the various prompts provided.

     ## Tests
-    Run the program, answer the prompts and see whther a README is created.
+    Run the program, answer the prompts and see whether a README is created.

     ## Credits
     node.js inquirer.js